jhrcook/statistical-rethinking/ch4_linear-models.md

 ![](ch4_linear-models_files/figure-gfm/unnamed-chunk-42-1.png)<!-- -->

-  - polynomials are often discouraged because they ard hard to interpret
+  - polynomials are often discouraged because they are hard to interpret
       - it can be better to instead “build the non-linear relationship up from a principled beginning”
       - this is explored in the practice problems